sparkfun/SparkFun_DataLogger/docs/hardware_overview.md

 * **STAT**: The status LED is connected to pin `25`.
 * **RGB**: The WS2812-2020 RGB addressable LED is connected to pin `26`.
 In addition to being disabled through the jumper on the back, you can also disable the LED through software.
 The following colors represent different states that the board is in.
-    * White: A solid white LED indicates that the board is currently being configured through the configuration menu.
+    * **White**: A solid white LED indicates that the board is currently being configured through the configuration menu.
-    * Green: A solid green LED indicates that the board is initializing.
-As of firmware v01.00.02, the LED blinks green when on battery power indicating that the battery level is VBATT > 50%.
+    * **Green**: A solid green LED indicates that the board is initializing.
+As of firmware v01.00.02, the LED blinks green when on battery power indicating that the battery level is _VBATT_ > 50%.
-    * Blue: A blinking blue LED indicates that the board is reading sensor data and logging the values.
+    * **Blue**: A blinking blue LED indicates that the board is reading sensor data and logging the values.
-    * Yellow: A solid yellow LED indicates that a firmware update is in progress.
-As of firmware v01.00.02, the LED blinks yellow when on battery power indicating that the battery level is between 50% > VBATT > 10%.
+    * **Yellow**: A solid yellow LED indicates that a firmware update is in progress.
+As of firmware v01.00.02, the LED blinks yellow when on battery power indicating that the battery level is between 50% > _VBATT_ > 10%.
-    * Red: As of firmware v01.00.02, the LED blinks red when on battery power indicating that the battery level is VBATT < 10%.
+    * **Red**: As of firmware v01.00.02, the LED blinks red when on battery power indicating that the battery level is _VBATT_ < 10%.
 * **CHG**: The on-board yellow CHG LED can be used to get an indication of the **charge status** of your battery.
 Below is a table of other status indicators depending on the state of the charge IC.

 <div style="text-align: center;">